kartikprabhu20/YourEuro/docs/_posts/2019-04-15-TeamPresentation.md

 <html>
 <body>
 <h1>Project Team Presentation</h1><br>
-<h3><i>Hey folks, Welcome to our team blog.
+<h3><i>Hey folks!
+Welcome to the blog on "YourEuro - a Money Control app" worked upon by our diligent team.</i></h3>
-  Here we are Introducing our awesome team and inspiration to take up the project “Money control”.</i></h3>

  <hr><br>

  <h1>Our Project</h1><br>
- <p>In this project we have opted to develop an app for “Money control”.
+ <p>In this project we intend to develop an app for “Money control”.
 Saving money and keeping track of the spending is a very hectic task, It’s always necessary for each one of us to track the money flow for efficient financial management.
 Our App “YOUREURO” will not only keep the track of money flow, but will also give a statistical analysis.</p>

+  <p><i>"Managing money is tedious, but it doesn't have to be anymore"</i></p>
  <br><br><hr><br>

 <h1>App Logo</h1>